Community Service Plan

 PBMC Health's service area extends from Hampton Bays to Mastic Beach on the South Fork, from Manorville through Riverhead in the middle section of the East End and from Shoreham and Wading River through Mattituck on the North Fork.

 The service area has more than 198,912 individuals and the population is expected to grow by 5.2% from 2011-2016.
 As the population of our region continues to grow and is driving increased demand for health care services, PBMC Health Has responded by making capital investments in emergency room and surgical services, and the recruitment of physicians to be able to meet these needs; byforming a network of community-based primary care physician practices; and by breaking ground on the new community-based Gertrude and Louis Feil Campus for Ambulatory Care in Manorville, NY, to provide primary care and other specialty services to a significantly under-served portion of our service area.

 Our service area has a significantly higher percentage of elderly than the average of Suffolk County, Nassau County and New York State.
 Approximately one in five residents of PBMC Health's service area are over the age of fifty-five (55), a population that drives higher demand for health care services.
 Moreover, this age cohort is expected to increase as a percentage of the total population over the next five years.

 PBMC Health has developed programs specifically geared towards meeting the unique health care needs of this population, including a new program in physical medicine and rehabilitation services, enhanced orthopedics and neurosurgical services, enhanced home health care and skilled nursing services.

 A full plan is submitted to the New York State Department of Health every three years and an implementation report is provided in the other two years.
-A copy of the plan is available to the public upon request.
-If you would like a copy of the report, please contact the Foundation and External Affairs Office at 631-548-6080.
+A copy of the plan is available for download below.
+If you have any questions, please contact the Foundation and External Affairs Office at 631-548-6080.